agustinslions/TestAutolayout/README.md

 #Pin option

-Top : Determine the distance of the view according the top margin
+Top : Determine the distance of the view according the top margin.
-Left : Determine the distance of the view according the left margin
+Left : Determine the distance of the view according the left margin.
-Right : Determine the distance of the view according the right margin Bottom : Determine the distance of the view according the bottom margin
+Right : Determine the distance of the view according the right margin.
+Bottom : Determine the distance of the view according the bottom margin.

 Constain to margins : Layout margins represent padding around the interior of a UIView that the layout system can use when laying out subviews - to ensure that a gap is left between the edge of a view and a subview.
 In this respect it is very much like the padding property associated with blocks in CSS